Skip to content

 2.d.
 Provision the database⚓︎

-sudo -u postgres createuser -P ditto
+sudo -u postgres createuser -P dittodbuser

 enter ditto user password